 - The three counties that make up the metro area, and that are actively being examined under the Reserves Process, a good portion of this land contains among the best agricultural soils in the state, in the nation, and possibly, the world.
 The very types of prized soils that are increasingly vanishing around the world.

-In 50 to 100 years, Johnson sees the possibility that the United States could become the next Saudia Arabia in terms of food production.
+In 50 to 100 years, Johnson sees the possibility that the United States could become the next Saudi Arabia in terms of food production.
 The outcome of the Reserves Process may well determine how big a role Oregon actually plays in such a future.

 Urban Growth Boundary